ersindas/ersindas.github.io/_pages/about.md

 News
 ======
+**[January 2025]** Our paper, "Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots," was accepted by Transactions on Automatic Control (TAC). [arXiv](https://arxiv.org/pdf/2401.01881)

 **[December 2024]** I am pleased to share that I have joined the Early Career Advisory Board of [Control Engineering Practice (CEP)](https://www.sciencedirect.com/journal/control-engineering-practice), a distinguished journal for advancing the practical applications of control theory.
 I look forward to your outstanding submissions.

 **[November 2024]** We submitted a paper to the European Control Conference (ECC) 2025. [arXiv](https://arxiv.org/pdf/2411.17277)